 Aunty told me as they hadn’t sprayed the apples for color, the fruits from their orchard weren’t bright red and would fetch less money.
 Before this Himachal trip, I didn’t know apples were color-sprayed a couple of weeks before the harvest.
-Of course, pesticides are continuously sprayed on apple trees else the fruit would be lost.
-Himachal horticulture research centers are still researching organic ways to grow apples and other fruits.
+Of course, pesticides are continuously sprayed on all Himachal apple trees else the fruit would be lost.
+The state’s horticulture research centers are still researching organic ways to grow apples and other fruits.
 Only a few farms are practicing organic farming. (organic stores and farms to buy from in Bangalore.)

-The women carried the 50-kg kiltas on their back expertly.
+The women carried the fifty-kg kiltas on their back expertly.
 I picked up a half-full kilta myself.
 You need a lot of strength in your legs to stand up with that heavy basket weighing on your back.
 But I guess what has to be done has to be done.

-Locals told us all the apples from villages go to local contract shops.
+Locals told us all the apples from Himachal villages go to local contract shops.
 Contract shops further sell the apples to wholesalers, online retailers, big enterprises, food production companies, and so on.
 Eventually, all the apples get put into places.

 (This Pahadi Dukaan Himachal online store promises organic fruits delivered straight to your home.
 I haven’t tried them though.)

 I had been enjoying orchard apples for weeks by then.
-And I was surprised that the apples fresh from the trees tasted so much juicier and sweeter than the ones we buy from city and village markets.
+And I was surprised the apples fresh from the trees tasted so much juicier and sweeter than the ones we buy from city and village markets.
 The apples lose their juice and sweetness once they are put into cold storage.
-Fresh apples are delicious, but their flavor is sucked out by the cold conditions of the storage units.
+Fresh Himachal apples are delicious, but their flavor is sucked out by the cold of the storage units.